minhdanh/git-auto-commit-prefix/README.md

 Auto prepend a commit message with a ticket number from current branch.
+This applies to all your repos.
+No needs to configure one by one.
 Ticket name should be in format `projectcodename-ticketnumber`.

 For example: